 History of Ideas in Europe.
 5,000 microcards.
 Copies of a collection of books selected from the collections of the Union Theological Seminary on the religious and ideological struggles of the Reformation.
 Most titles in Latin.
 178 entries in Books and Media under this title.
 To see the titles do an Advanced search.
 Put the title of the set in quotation marks.
 Use the filter for Format and choose microfilm.
 The microcards are arranged by main entry (usually author) and have author and title information typed on the jackets in which each title is filed.

 Microcard D5 Hollander Make Central

 Vatican Film Library.
 The Vatican Film Library at St. Louis University in St. Louis, Missouri, contains microfilms of rare and out of print early books initially from the Vatican Library in Rome.
 The first 80 lists, including those below are of materials from there.
 Later materials in the collection were filmed from materials at Les Fontaines, Chatilly, France.
-The Vatican Film Library’s Guide to Microfilms of Vatican Film Library Manuscript Codices Available for Study in the Vatican Film Library at St. Louis University (Main Z 1033 .M5 V3852 1993) and Elizabeth J. Cress’ Guide to Rare and Out of Print Books in the Vatican Film Library, (Main Z 1033 .M5 C73 1986) describe this collection and its contents.
+The Vatican Film Library’s Guide to Microfilms of Vatican Film Library Manuscript Codices Available for Study in the Vatican Film Library at St. Louis University (Remote Storage Z 1033 .M5 V3852 1993) and Elizabeth J. Cress’ Guide to Rare and Out of Print Books in the Vatican Film Library, (Remote Storage Z 1033 .M5 C73 1986) describe this collection and its contents.
 We have microfilms of some parts of their collections:

 History of European Literature, film #6267 Remote Storage